 MPLS stands for Multiprotocol Label Switching.
 It is a network routing optimization method.
 These WAN protocols direct data from one node to another with the help of using short path tags instead of long network addresses to avoid time-table searches for routing.

 In the following, we will mention some of the common uses of the WAN network:

-- Inter-Organizational Data Sharing: Different centers such as universities can easily share data or resources and information with each other.
-For example, transferring information about guests or transfer students to other universities.
+Inter-Organizational Data Sharing: Different centers such as universities can easily share data or resources and information with each other.
+For example, transferring information about guests or transferring students to other universities.

 How are WANs connected?